Where it all began…

-Polaroid cameras then, were like what Apple is today.
+Polaroid cameras then were like what Apple is today.
 As the “father of instant photography” these monochrome cameras were becoming more and more popular.
-Below is a picture of the orignial Land Camera, which produced monochrome films.
+Below is a picture of the original Land Camera, which produced monochrome films.
 It wasn’t until 1963 that ‘Polacolor’ film was introduced.
-Colour films were even more complex than monochrome ones; these films consist of a set of three double emulsion layers and a colour developer layer, which chemically react to hold the layers together so that it can be seen by the naked eye in only a matter of seconds.
+Colour films were even more complex than monochrome ones; these films consist of a set of three double emulsion layers and a color developer layer, which chemically react to hold the layers together so that it can be seen by the naked eye in only a matter of seconds.

 Image Credit: Innovation Village